Guru Nanak Fifth Centenary School

 Guru Nanak Fifth Centenary school Mussoorie (G.N.F.C.S) is a Sikh, international, English medium school in India, Mussoorie.
 G.N.F.C.S is a boarding school with two separate campuses for boys and girls.
 The short name for the boys' school is Vincent-Hill while the girls' school is called Shangri-La.
 G.N.F.C School is located in Mussoorie hill station in Uttrakhand.
 Vincent-Hill was officially established on 1969 and Shangri-La was founded on 1977.

 History

 The school was earlier known as Vincent Hill School.
 It was managed by Seventh-day Adventists till 1969 when S. Mehtab Singh acquired it.

-S. Mehtab Singh founded G.N.F.C school in honor of Guru Nanak's 500th birthday anniversary, which was in November 1969.
+S. Mehtab Singh founded G.N.F.C school in honour of Guru Nanak's 500th birthday anniversary, which was in November 1969.
 The Fifth Centenary School Society was formed to manage the affairs of the institution.
 It was registered under the Indian Societies Registration Act, in June 1970.